What is Par value of Share?

 - It provides a benchmark that stock price cannot go below this price.

-- In the past times, par value used to be a benchmark that if the price of the stock fell below par value than its shareholders are liable to its creditors of the difference between share price and par value.
-So low par value helps avoid a company contingent liability.
+- Earlier, par value used to be a benchmark that if the price of the share fell below par value, then its shareholders are liable to its creditors of the difference between share price and par value.
+So low par value helps avoid a company contingent liabilityCompany Contingent LiabilityContingent Liabilities are the potential liabilities of the company that may arise at some future date as a result of a contingent event that is beyond the company's control. .

-- Par value is just a notional number which doesn’t say anything about the market value of shares.
+- Par value is just a notional number that doesn’t say anything about the market value of shares.

 - It rarely affects stock holding or market price of a share.